-12. The web service cannot freely access files and folders outside of the public\html document root folder.
-To enable Apache to follow symbolic links to the /tmp/arednsig folder, back up and then modify the file /lib/system/apache2.service.
+12. The web service cannot freely access files and folders outside of the public_html document root folder.
+To enable Apache to follow symbolic links to the /tmp/arednsig folder, back up and then modify the file /lib/systemd/system/apache2.service.
 Below the line #PrivateTmp=true insert the line PrivateTmp=false.
 Note that it is a good idea to use comments to indicate where and why a change has been made to a configuration file.
+For example, sudo systemctl daemon-reload

+#PrivateTmp=true

-For example, changed 2020-01-15 by JLO [my initials] to enable apache to follow # symlinks to the /tmp folder in tmpfs #PrivateTmp=true PrivateTmp=false sudo systemctl daemon-reload sudo systemctl restart apache2
+changed 2020-01-15 to enable apache to follow

+symlinks to the /tmp folder in tmpfs

+PrivateTmp=false